ElHaban3ro/DeeptransTool/README.md

 To fulfill the **purpose**, we make use of ***Selenium*** and the browser [Chrome](https://www.google.com/chrome/) therefore, it is ***necessary** to have the browser installed ***on your computer***.
 If you are on **windows**, download the ***latest version***, if you are on ***linux***, we recommend you to download [this](https://github.com/ElHaban3ro/DeeptransTool/blob/main/packages/google-chrome-linux64-105.0.5195.125.deb?raw=true) version.

+## (v1.3) ¿What's New?
+---
+- Support for reading and translating PDF's.
+(Remember that pdf's are a more complex file type than a simple txt or srt, therefore, when creating a new file you may experience line breaks that are not applicable or not applicable at all, this, because of how a pdf is composed).
+You can use the function to translate PDF's ONLY by creating a new file.
+- Error handling.
+- Support for more characters (it is a problem how some signs that are passed by the url are translated, therefore, signs like "/", are translated by the translator as "%5C%2F", and if they are not corrected, they can cause serious problems.
+I will be attentive to your feedback to add this kind of characters to the package so that they do not cause errors).

+- A better way to cut the text and pass it to DeepL (apparently, it sometimes caused errors due to words being cut off).

 ## Functions
 ---